 An approach road from Wandoan Railway Station to the dam site has been under construction during the year.
-This is 45 miles in length and now available for light traffic, so that the carting of plant and materials for the construction of the Nathan Dam can be commenced at an early date.
+This is 54 miles in length and now available for light traffic, so that the carting of plant and materials for the construction of the Nathan Dam can be commenced at an early date.

-The irrigable lands are of a good agricultural type, suitable for irrigation, with good capillarity, ample humus, and containing liberal amounts of all mineral plant foods in readily available form.
+The irrigable lands are of a good agricultural type with good capillarity, ample humus, and containing liberal amounts of all mineral plant foods in readily available form.
 About 120,000 acres are commanded on the eastern side of the river, and 80,000 on the western side.
-It is proposed to construct a hydro-electric station at the Nathan Dam to utilize the water power to irrigate high level lands not commanded by gravitation, provide stock and domestic supplies to dry areas, power for factories, and light throughout the settlement.
+A hydro-electric station at the Nathan Dam may utilize the water power to irrigate high level lands not commanded by gravitation, provide stock and domestic supplies to dry areas, power for factories, and light throughout the settlement.